Tutorials

 Tutorial nameMediaDescription

-Sequence alignment, tree-building, and BLASTPDF, PowerpointPDF / Powerpoint tutorial covering BLAST and three different methods of sequence alignment and tree-building, using case scenarios as examples.
+Methods for BLAST, sequence alignment, and tree-buildingPDF, PowerpointPDF / Powerpoint tutorial covering BLAST and three different methods of sequence alignment and tree-building, using case scenarios as examples.

 Sequence alignment and tree-building via MEGA softwareVideoVideo tutorial on how to align sequences and build trees quickly, using included MEGA bioinformatics software.
 Includes information on how to interpret trees.